Mulu Solomon

-Mulu Solomon Bezuneh is an Ethiopian businesswoman, writer and consultant, the first woman to be appointed as a president of Ethiopian chamber of commerce.
+Mulu Solomon Bezuneh is an Ethiopian businesswoman, writer and consultant, the first woman to be appointed as a president of the Ethiopian Chamber of Commerce.

 Early life

 Mulu Solomon was born in 1958 in Qarre Goha, Oromia, Ethiopia.
-She attended primary school in Qarre Goha (Goha mountains) primary school and she went to Fiche Secondary School.
-After High-school Mulu earned her Diploma at Commercial School in Addis Ababa, followed by a Bachelors of Arts in Accounting with a minor in Business Administration at Addis Ababa University.
-Mulu also later received her Masters of Arts in Development Studies, with a concentration in Environment and Development at Addis Ababa University.
+She attended Qarre Goha primary school and Fiche Secondary School.
+After high school, she earned a diploma from the Commercial School in Addis Ababa, followed by a B.A. in Accounting with a minor in Business Administration at Addis Ababa University.
+Subsequently she earned an M.A. in Development Studies, with a concentration in Environment and Development, at Addis Ababa University.

 Awards

 Mulu Solomon has received several awards including a United Nations Certificate of Merit Award of Honor; an Honorary Award from Serve the Generation Association; a Star Worker Pin from the Ethiopian Import Export Corp.(ETIMEX); an Extraordinary Leader & Manager Gold Award from D H Geda; and Addis Ababa University EiABC, Certificate of Honor for delivering high-quality teaching.